 Higher numbers of ICE detainees stem from several factors.
 Would-be border crossers’ numbers fell sharply at the start of the Trump administration, as many assessed whether new enforcement actions would match tough anti-illegal immigration campaign rhetoric.
 When new Attorney General Jeff Sessions endorsed prosecuting all illegal border crossings, human smuggling operations became both larger-scale and more highly organized.

-Also, this March, a presidential directive ended a controversial policy under the Obama administration, derided by opponents as “catch and release,” of freeing ICE detainees who promised, but frequently failed, to show up for later immigration hearings.
+This March, a presidential directive ended a controversial policy under the Obama administration, derided by opponents as “catch and release,” of freeing ICE detainees who promised but frequently failed to show up for later immigration hearings.

 The largest share of ICE detainees headed to federal prisons, about 1,000, will go to the Victorville prison in southern California, with about 500 medium-security federal inmates being transferred to make room for the new arrivals.
 The rest of the ICE detainees are to be divided among federal prisons in Arizona (FCI Phoenix), Oregon (FCI Sheridan), Texas (FCI La Tuna), and Washington (FDC SeaTac).
 According to ICE, its new tactic of temporarily transferring some of its excess detainees to federal prisons is expected to last for only about 120 days.

-Unions representing workers at the affected federal prisons are complaining they received little notice of the shift, and say the massive influx could raise safety and staffing issues.
-An ICE spokesperson notes, to accommodate the overflow in ICE detention facilities, the agency is not only dealing with the Federal Bureau of Prisons, but also local jails, privately-run prison companies, and the U.S. Marshals Service.
+Unions representing workers at the affected federal prisons complained they received little notice of the shift and said the massive influx could raise safety and staffing issues.
+An ICE spokesperson notes, to accommodate the overflow in ICE detention facilities, the agency is not only dealing with the Federal Bureau of Prisons but also local jails, privately-run prison companies, and the U.S. Marshals Service.

 If federal prison unions are disgruntled with the new policy, immigration advocates are livid and are quick to denounce even the idea of holding an ICE detainee in federal prison.
-For example, the executive director of the National Immigration Forum described federal prisons as designed for “hardened criminals” and “the worst of the worst,” and thus unsuited for illegal aliens who might just be seeking employment or fleeing violence in their home countries.
+For example, the National Immigration Forum’s executive director described federal prisons as designed for “hardened criminals” and “the worst of the worst,” and thus unsuited for illegal aliens who might just be seeking employment or fleeing violence in their home countries.

-They further argue many illegal immigrants have no connection with crime, federal prison staffers have little or no training or experience in dealing with non-criminals, and prison facilities were not built or equipped with the needs of non-native civilians in mind.
+They further argue that many illegal immigrants have no connection with crime, federal prison staffers have little or no training or experience in dealing with non-criminals, and prison facilities were not built or equipped with non-native civilians’ needs mind.